Since 1969, we have led the effort to protect the more than 700,000 acres of the Catskill Park and Catskill Forest Preserve.

-Jeff joined the Catskill Center in 2015 after working for the New York-New Jersey Trail Conference as the program coordinator for the Catskill region and manager of regional trail programs.
-Jeff has worked as an environmental planner for the Maine Land Use Regulation Commission; Massachusetts Aeronautics Commission; and for Waterman Design Associates.
+Jeff joined the Catskill Center in 2015 after working for the New York-New Jersey Trail Conference as the program coordinator for the Catskill region, and then as their manager of regional trail programs.
+Jeff has worked as an environmental planner for the Maine Land Use Regulation Commission, Massachusetts Aeronautics Commission, and Waterman Design Associates.
 He also worked as a New York State Dept. of Environmental Conservation assistant forest ranger in Greene County.

 Kali is passionate about conserving the land and waters we have borrowed from our children, while strengthening the Catskill region's economic vitality and protecting its cultural heritage.
-After working as a program coordinator, educator, and land manager with several Hudson Valley regional non-profit organizations, she founded the outdoor adventure company Hike New York, dedicated to helping connect people with New York's most precious natural areas in the Hudson Valley and Catskills.
+After working as a program coordinator, educator, and land manager with several Hudson Valley regional non-profit organizations, she founded the outdoor adventure company, Hike New York, which is dedicated to helping connect people with New York's most precious natural areas in the Hudson Valley and Catskills.

 DIRECTOR OF PROGRAMS